fatihacet/gitlab-workflow/README.md

 If you are using GitLab on a custom domain, you should add this to your user settings file.
 Example: `"gitlab.instanceUrl": "https://my-gitlab-domain.com"`

 > You can open User Settings file by pressing `Cmd+,` on Mac OS or following `Code > Preferences > User Settings`.
 You can simply add extension configuration values to you User Settings file.
 This won't break or change anything on your VSCode.

+### What's next?
+- Pipeline link to pipeline status bar item.
+- View last pipeline on GitLab
+- Pipeline actions menu to quickly retry or cancel a pipeline.
+- Issue and MR search
+- Detailed issue and MR search
+  - `title:MR discussions refactor label:frontend label:discussions assignee:fatihacet`
+- Compare your changes with master on GitLab

 ### Contribution